 - 3.2 The club has adopted an equal opportunities/sports equity policy.
 This is set out in Rule 4 of the constitution which is set out above. - 3.3 The club provides an up to date action/development plan identifying how it can recruit and retain members from its locality.
-A copy of our development plan has been attached as Appendix L to this document. - 3.4 Not Applicable (minimum of one coach has attended a sports coach UK Equity workshop). - 3.5 The club has codes of conduct for parents/carers and other supporters and the following has been attached to this document.
-Please see Code of Conduct for parents/carers in Appendix A. - 3.6 The club has a set of rules for children and young people which is set out in the Athletes Code of Conduct.
+A copy of our development plan has been attached as Appendix L to this document. - 3.4 The club has codes of conduct for parents/carers and other supporters and the following has been attached to this document.
+Please see Code of Conduct for parents/carers in Appendix A. - 3.5 The club has a set of rules for children and young people which is set out in the Athletes Code of Conduct.
 Please see Code of Conduct for Athletes in Appendix A.